psibi/psibi.github.io/posts/rustic.md

 [Troy Hinckley](https://github.com/CeleritasCelery) reached out to me couple of days ago to ask [if my fork of Rustic could become the maintained](https://github.com/psibi/rustic/issues/23) fork.
-I was hesitant to make it official, but since Troy is willing to help lighten the load, I've agreed to make it more official.
+He is also willing to help lighten the load.
+So even though I was initially hesistant, I would like to go ahead and make it more official now.

 ## Current Status of rustic mode